instantsearch/instantsearch-jQuery-widget/README.md

 ![Demo of the widget][demo]

-Read more on how to create custom widget on the [instantsearch.js documentation](https://community.algolia.com/instantsearch.js/documentation/#custom-widgets).
+Read more on how to create widgets in the [instantsearch.js documentation](https://community.algolia.com/instantsearch.js/documentation/#custom-widgets).

 We also have a more complex example using jQuery: [instantsearch-ion.rangeSlider](https://github.com/instantsearch/instantsearch-ion.rangeSlider).